-George Giles Vincent was born on 11 April 1774 and baptised in the Abbey.
+George Giles Vincent was born on 11th April 1774 and baptised in the Abbey.
+He served the Dean and Chapter of Westminster as Chapter Clerk from 1803 to 1853.
 His first wife was Mary Worsley, d.1802.
 His second wife was Emilia daughter of James Tappenden of Faversham in Kent whom he married at St Margaret's Westminster in 1817.
 Their children baptised at the Abbey were Francis William (1818) who married Cecilia Worsley, Thomas (1819) who married Dora Watkins, Mary Margaret (1822) who married Charles St Clare Bedford (Chapter Clerk of the Abbey) and Emilia (1828).
 Another son George attended Westminster School and married Caroline Bedford and was Steward of the manors of the Dean and Chapter of Westminster.
 George Giles is buried with his second wife in the north cloister.

 Elizabeth, sister of the Hannah Wyatt who died in 1782, is buried with her in the north cloister.

 The Dean's nieces, Sarah and Elizabeth Newcombe (daughters of Elizabeth Vincent who married John Newcombe, linen draper of London), are buried in the north cloister of the Abbey.
 The inscription on their gravestone reads: